-To Select Location Method Structure View Double-click on one of the atoms within the desired residue.
+To Select Location Method Structure View Double-click anywhere on the structure to select the corresponding residue.
 Double-click on the background to de-select.
 A residue Sequence view Click on the residue.
 To move between residues, use the keyboard arrow keys.
 Analysis view Click on the vertical space that aligns with the residue.
 (Do not click directly on a decision region.)
-Contiguous vasidues Sequence view Hold down the mouse button and drag the mouse or use Shift+click .
-Contiguous residues Analysis view Click on the vertical space that aligns with a residue.
+Contiguous Sequence view Hold down the mouse button and drag the mouse or use Shift+click . residues Analysis view Click on the vertical space that aligns with a residue.
 Use Shift+click to select contiguous residues.
 Structure view Use Ctrl+double-click (Win) or Cmd+double-click (Mac).
 Non-contiguous residues Sequence view Use Ctrl+click (Win) or Cmd+click (Mac).
 Analysis view Click on the vertical space that aligns with a residue.
 Use Ctrl+click (Win) or Cmd+click (Mac) to select additional, non-contiguous residues.
-All residues in a binding site Sequence view Click on a site label or hub.
+All residues in a binding site Sequential view Click on a site label or hub.
 To group or ungroup residues, use the Residue Grouping menu in the Sequence section .
+Neighboring residues Sequence view To learn how to change from an existing selection to one consisting of those residues adjacent to the original selection, see Select neighboring residues .
+This is especially useful after finding variants using Protein Design .
 Both members of a disulfide bond Sequence view Click on a yellow sphere associated with a disulfide bond.
 A chain Sequence view Double-click on the chain.
-A CHAIH Molecules section Click on the name of the chain.
+A CHAIN Molecules section Click on the name of the chain.
 It is possible to select hidden (unchecked) chains.
 A ligand Sequence view Click on the ligand.

-A ligariu Structure view Double-click on an atom of the ligand.
+Structure Double-click on an atom of the ligand.
 Contiguous structural elements Molecules section Shift+click on the names of the structural elements.
 Non-contiguous chains Molecules section Ctrl+click (Win) or Cmd+click (Mac) on the chain name.
 Non-contiguous ligands Structure view Crtl+double-click (Win) or Cmd+double-click (Mac) on each part of the ligand.
-A feature Sequence view Click on the corresponding feature icon to select a helix, sheet, site or disulfide.
-A leature Click on the name of the feature.
+A facture Sequence view Click on the corresponding feature icon to select a helix, sheet, site or disulfide.
+A feature Features section Click on the name of the feature.
 It is possible to select features that are hidden (unchecked).
 Contiguous features Features section Shift+click on the names of the features.
-Non-contiguous Sequence view Ctrl+click (Win) or Cmd+click (Mac) on the corresponding feature icons to select helices, sheets, sites or disulfides. features features Features Ctrl+click (Win) or Cmd+click (Mac) on the names of the features.
+Non-contiguous Sequence view Ctrl+click (Win) or Cmd+click (Mac) on the corresponding feature icons to select helices, sheets, sites or disulfides. features Features section Ctrl+click (Win) or Cmd+click (Mac) on the names of the features.
 A region of a decision plot Analysis view Click on a region to select it.
 Shift+click , Ctrl+click (Win) or Cmd+click (Mac) to select multiple regions.
 A single synopsis or an individual channel (row) Analysis view Double-click on the synopsis or channel.